 GoldenEye.
 On the other hand, Xenia Onatopp is downright overt about it, calling deadly combat "foreplay".
-A notable example is when she guns down several technicians and officers with an automatic weapon, moaning with pleasure while doing so, as seen here.
+A notable example is when she blows away an entire roomful of technicians and officers at Severnaya with an automatic weapon, moaning with pleasure while doing so, as seen here.
 Note the truly great Eye Take from General Ouromov.

 In the French movie 8 Women, Catherine Deneuve and Fanny Ardant get into a Cat Fight, and roll on the floor trying to pin each other down.
 Before long they aren't so much fighting as fondling one another.